 3. Parks and playgrounds

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REFS.: M.G.L.
 71:71; 71:71B; 272:40A

 NOTE: A brief policy on Community Use of School Facilities suffices when it is implemented by fairly extensive regulations approved by the School Committee.
 Many policies, however, also contain the basic principles that govern the use of facilities by outside groups.